Yale-EEB723/finalproject/code.md

 * **species_scaffold**: A unique scaffold name.
 * **gene**: ID of gene on scaffold.
 * **homology_id**: homology ID of that gene (from Agalma).
 * **absent**: The taxon from which the gene is absent.
-Currently these are represented by the node numbers of the tree but I will eventually include the species name instead.
-The above code is quite new and hasn't been perfected yet...
+Currently these are represented by the tip numbers of the tree but I will eventually include the species name instead.
+The above code is really new and hasn't been perfected yet or as thoroughly debugged as I would like.

 ## Clustering Troubleshooting
 There are at least three elements to clustering: the data, the algorithm used to create the distance matrix, and the clustering algorithm.